jschneibel/tiny-tune/README.md

 # tiny-tune
 This is a sample program that plays a tune on an Arduino.
 The program has been optimized to consume as little SRAM (variable memory) as possible for long melodies.
-Furthermore, other code can be executed while the tune is played, since no delays are used to play the tunes.
+Furthermore, other code can be executed while music is being played, since no delays are used to play the music.

 Tested on an Arduino UNO.